September 10, 2024

 Schools that reported one or more injuries are on the list.
 But some districts and charter schools are noticeably missing.

-WFYI asked the Department of Education if absent schools were due to non-compliance or had no incidents to report.
-The department did not respond by Tuesday evening.
+The Department of Education did not respond to a question from WFYI about whether absent schools were due to non-compliance or had no incidents to report.

 Indianapolis Public Schools spokesman Marc Ransford said the district did not submit injury data on time due to a technical glitch.
 However, they plan to soon report 90 incidents that took place on their campuses during the 2023-24 school year.